 At your prebooked appointment time Please deliver to the Haematology Laboratory reception (located in the link corridor via the Trelawney entrance), Royal Cornwall Hospital, Truro, TR1 3LJ.
 Your sample should be less than 2 hours old at delivery.
 Your partner may deliver your sample for you if you are unable to do so yourself.
-You will be informed of the result in writing about a fortnight later.
+You will be informed of the result in writing about 2-3 weeks later.
 Most men are cleared on their first sample.
-However, about 20% of men will have a positive first test.
+However, about 20% of men will have a positive test on the first sample and will require further tests.

 - 4. What happens if my test is positive?- A first positive test happens in about 20%.
 In most cases, there are small numbers and non-motile sperm.
 We cannot give you clearance and your test would need to be repeated.
 You will be sent another form by post, but you will need to obtain another specimen bottle (ask for a silver top container) from your GP surgery.
 Sometimes, we may need to request a Fresh Semen Analysis.
 This looks at specific numbers and whether the sperm are motile or not (like a fertility test). - 5.
 When can I resume intercourse?
 One week after.
-This allows time for the tubes to remain sealed. - 6.
+This allows time for the tubes to remain sealed.
+On the first or subsequent ejaculations, it is possible that you may experience some blood staining which is usually brown, stale blood.
+This is perfectly normal as the tubes are clearing themselves after the operation. - 6.
 Do I need to take painkillers?
 We recommend you take regular 'over the counter' painkillers as soon as you get home and do so for a few days.
 Keep the wound dry for 48 hours if at all possible. - 7.
 When can get back to work or exercise?
 It is advisable that you make arrangements for light work for up to 2 weeks after your operation.
 No sports, heavy exercise or swimming is advised during that time.
+We recommend 4 weeks If you do any contact or high impact sports.
 Your surgeon will give you a fit note if required. - 8.
 Can the operation be reversed in the future?
 This is possible to do but the results are not good.
 It is best to regard a vasectomy as a permanent procedure.
 Vasectomy reversal is not available under the NHS. - 9.
 Will my sex life be affected?
 Sexuality and virility- This is not affected.
 You will continue to have normal ejaculates but without sperm.